 Employers delivering state-funded Apprenticeships from their staff must register for a Digital Apprenticeship Service (DAS) account.
 This will track the amount of levy they have paid and how much is therefore available for their Apprenticeship delivery, as well as helping employers to decide on which framework or standard will suit their employees best, and to select providers to deliver them.

-The first levy payments will be calculated based on the calculations of payroll in April 2017, meaning that the first amounts will reach employer DAS accounts on or around 22nd May 2017.
+The first levy payments were calculated based on the calculations of payroll in April 2017, meaning that the first amounts reached employer DAS accounts around the 22nd May 2017.

 The Levy will be collected on a monthly basis, based on ‘live’ HMRC payroll data.
 It will include all directly employed employees but not contractors.
 It will include all payments made through payrolls but not ‘benefits’.
 It will be applied to ‘groups’ of companies but not franchisees.
 HMRC will set out the rules and will collect the Levy.